Core Model

 A society where a normal household can take a hit, a medical bill, a layoff, a car repair, without free-falling.

 Security does not make people lazy.
 It makes them less desperate.
+Less desperate people make better decisions.

-2) Real choice
+2) Usable choice

 Choice means exit is possible.